ucl-cssb/cneta/README.md

 There are 4 running modes in svtreeml.
-* mode 0: building maximum likelihood tree from input copy numbers
+* mode 0 (default): building maximum likelihood tree from input copy numbers
 * mode 1: a simple comprehensive test on a simulated tree
 * mode 2: computing likelihood given a tree and its parameters (branch length and mutation rates)
-* mode 3: computing maximum likelihood tree given a tree topology The last three modes can be used to validate the computation of likelihood.
+* mode 3: computing maximum likelihood tree given a tree topology

+The last three modes can be used to validate the computation of likelihood.

 There are 3 tree searching method: